 52. National LEGO Day (January 28)

 There are so many LEGO fundraisers out there that LEGO has its own hashtag for the occasion: #buildtogive, so combining the hashtag with these January fundraisers is the perfect storm for a LEGO-centric fundraising event.
 You could have everyone contribute to one big LEGO masterpiece together, or you could host a contest with prizes for the best creations.

 Extra mile: Find a LEGO competition near you and get your community involved in supporting kids learning STEM.

 53. Winter Wine Tasting

 The long days of winter can get anyone down, but rather than sitting around and whining about it, why not wine about it?
 Here's one of our favorite fundraising ideas for January: Host a virtual wine tasting or partner with a local vineyard to raise funds and refine palates.
-The outdoors element is a surefire way to attract a specific subset of donors who love being outside wrapped in a blanket next to a fire pit or with a heat lamp overhead.
+The outdoor activity is a surefire way to attract a specific subset of donors who love being outside wrapped in a blanket next to a fire pit or with a heat lamp overhead.

 54. Black History Month (the month of February)